papis/papis/doc/source/default-settings.rst

     Editor used to edit files in papis, e.g., for the ``papis edit`` command.
 This will search for the ``$EDITOR`` environment variable or the ``$VISUAL`` environment variables to obtain a default if it is not set.
-    Otherwise, the default :ref:`config-settings-opentool` will be used.
+    Otherwise, the default :confval:`opentool` will be used.

 .. papis-config:: file-browser